fossology/fossology/src/example_wc_agent/agent/README.txt

 ===========================================================
 Part II: The Agent

-There are two main ways to build the agent.
 The main issue is around how to access the database.

-Option #1: Shell script.
-The agent can be implemented as a shell script.
-This is great for a quick test agent, but not ideal for long-term or complicated agents.

-To make it an agent, use the "engine-shell" agent as a wrapper.
-The shell will handle all of the scheduler communication.
-For minimal DB access, you can use the dbinit program (/usr/local/fossology/test.d/dbinit).
-The "wc_agent.sh" program uses this approach.

-Option #2: Standalone program.
-This is the more efficient method, and actually uses a programming language, like "C", to implement the agent and communicate with the database.
-The "wc_agent.c" program uses this approach.

-In both of these samples, the "pfile" supplied by the scheduler is processed and results are stored in the agent_wc database table.
+The "upload_pk" supplied by the scheduler is processed and results are stored in the agent_wc database table.

 ===========================================================